-Chipola College awards four degrees, the Bachelor's Degree, the Associate in Arts, the Associate in Science and the Associate in Applied Science.
+Chipola College awards three degrees, the Bachelor's degree, the Associate in Arts, and the Associate in Science.
 Certificates are provided in Workforce Development programs.

 Bachelor of Science Degree in Education

 To be awarded the Bachelor in Science Degree in Education, a student must satisfy the following requirements.